 Philanthropic Service for Institutions (PSI) is the North American Division’s (NAD) internal consulting department, and is both a one-stop shop and a gateway to services.
 The institutions we serve are Seventh-day Adventist® universities/colleges, hospitals and other healthcare institutions, churches, schools, youth camps, community services, supporting ministries and other Adventist organizations which use the services we provide to instruct, inform and support their philanthropic programs.

 The Y is a nonprofit like no other.
 That’s because in 10,000 neighborhoods across the nation, we have the presence and partnerships to not just promise, but deliver, positive change.
 We know that lasting personal and social change comes about when we all work together.
 That’s why, at the Y, strengthening community is our cause.

-Data Partners (donor software firms currently providing data for the Growth in Giving database, in alpha order):
+Data Partners (donor software firms currently providing monthly data for the Growth in Giving database, in alpha order):

 Data Management Services

 DataLake, LLC has a long history of excellence in the field of nonprofit research; offering unique insight and evidence-based solutions that strengthen charities and communities since 2002.

 Associations of Fundraising Professionals Endorsing the Project